mattpower02/IngrediMix/test/ABTEST.md

 Add to your team repo’s a PBI for each A/B test.
 Each PBI’s content should be a summary of one of the A/B tests with a reference to ABTEST.md for detail.
 Add a label to your repo for “A/B Test”.
 Put that label on the PBI instead of the “User Story” label that you have typically used.

+A/B Test Name: Writing or drop down
+User Story Number: 2
+Metric (from the HEART grid): Happiness
+Hypothesis:
+As a User I like choosing the ingredients with a drop down menu better than writing it, because it is cleaner than writing it down.

+As a project manager I can track this information by seeing what version the user has with similar inputs in the app.
+For example if two users both put in ingredients for hamburgers, the drop down menu would have a longer app usage.
+We will have to track what version of the app certain people have and the amount of time the user was on the app for.

+Experiment - Detail out the experiment setup that you will use to test your hypothesis using Firebase capabilities.
+Describe the audiences – will all users be able to view the experiment?
+Or you will only allocate x% of your user base to the experiment?
+Lay out the details with the rationale behind this decision.
+Describe the tracking using Firebase Analytics.
+With the success metrics that you have defined, what tracking needs to be set up?

+Variations - In Version A would be the normal app where the user would type in the ingredients.
+And in Version B would be where the user finds the ingredients on a drop down menu.